|

 factors that would cause a change in the capacity between the ramps, there

+are seven segments.
 Remember that we also need to consider the three HCM analysis methods (basic

 freeway section, ramp influence, area, and weaving section) and determine